 The North Unit of this gorgeous National Park is about an hour’s drive from Fort Buford.
 From wildlife sightings to scenic views to hiking trails, the park is an active child’s dream come true!
 My boys spent the entire afternoon climbing rocks and exploring trails in the North Unit of Theodore Roosevelt National Park while I took in the stunning views of the badlands.

 In addition to plenty of opportunities for physical activity, the park also has some amazing chances to experience the wildlife of the badlands.
 Buffalo are a common sight in the park, and whole fields of chirping prairie dogs provide endless entertainment for younger children.
+Spending time sightseeing here was easily one of our favourite things to do in North Dakota!

 Of course, being a National Park, the area also offers camping sites, picnic grounds and a plethora of outdoor activities for both adults and children including fishing, horseback riding, canoeing, bicycling and so much more.
 The wide variety of activities makes the park a great choice for families with older children especially, but even younger children will love exploring the varied landscape of the badlands for a few hours!

-Our first day in North Dakota was one that really gave me an appreciation for the landscape and history of the American West, and I loved the fact that my children had been able to enjoy that same experience.
+Our first day discovering things to do in North Dakota was one that really gave me an appreciation for the landscape and history of the American West, and I loved the fact that my children had been able to enjoy that same experience.
 Heritage Sites and National Parks may not be the first thing to spring to mind when planning a vacation with younger children, but North Dakota does a great job of ensuring that history comes alive so that learning is fun for all ages!